 - 2 garlic cloves

-Saute 1/4 onion in oil over medium heat for a few minutes.
+- Saute 1/4 onion in oil over medium heat for a few minutes.
 Add 2 minced garlic cloves and saute briefly.
 Add 1 lb. ground beef and 1 teaspoon salt.
 Cook over medium heat until the ground beef is lightly browned.
 (You can drain off some fat if you want.)

-Add the Tomato-Jalapeno mixture to the beef, along with 1 teaspoon cumin, some freshly cracked black pepper, and 1 cup of stock (or water).
-I also add 2 teaspoons of this chili powder mixture but that is optional.
+- Add the Tomato-Jalapeno mixture to the beef, along with 1 teaspoon cumin, some freshly cracked black pepper, and 1 cup of stock (or water).
+I also add 2 teaspoons of chili powder but that is optional.

 Our latest recipe is Curtido, a spicy pickled cabbage dish.